 Members may wish to gain encouragement and information from those with personal experience on our discussion board.

-What Will Be Gained From This Site?
+What Will Be Gained From Membership?

 Follicular lymphoma is generally regarded as incurable.